 A combined sewerage drain is a privately owned sewerage pipe that collects sewage from multiple properties.
 The sewage collected from each property is then disposed to Yarra Valley Water's sewer main via a single connection.

 Combined drains are the responsibility of multiple property owners.
 If a section of combined drain is found to be defective, the responsibility (and expenses) for maintenance rest with all affected property owners.

 What should I do if I have a blockage?

 Call a plumber.
-They have the equipment to identify where and what is causing your blocked drains, such as CCTV cameras, sonar pipe scanners, high pressure jets and much more.
+They have the equipment to identify where and what is causing your blocked drains, such as CCTV cameras, sonar pipe scanners, high-pressure jets and much more.
 If the blockage is on your property, the plumber can clear the blockage and fix any damage.
-If the blockage is in the Yarra Valley Water pipes, they will fix the problem at no cost (and can even reimburse you for the cost of the plumber!).
+If the blockage is in the Yarra Valley Water pipes, Yarra Valley Water will fix the problem at no cost (and can even reimburse you for the cost of the plumber!).